How can we transform our societies to live in harmony with nature?

 • Gabriela Demarchi, researcher in environmental economics, MoISA, CIRAD (Montpellier);

-• Niki Frantzeskaki, lead author of Chapter 4 and full professor of Urban Governance at Utrecht University (Netherlands);
+• Niki Frantzeskaki, coordinating author of Chapter 4 and full professor of Urban Planning and Governance at Utrecht University (Netherlands);

-Amarys Preuss, IPBES Stakeholder Engagement Officer, gave a presentation on the various ways to participate in IPBES activities.
-This was followed by Stephen Woroniecki’s account of his experience as an author “fellow,” that is, a young researcher.
+Amarys Preuss, IPBES Stakeholder Engagement Officer, gave a presentation on the various ways to participate in the different activities led by IPBES.
+This was followed by Stephen Woroniecki’s account of his experience participating as an “author fellow”—that is, as a young researcher.

-The morning concluded with remarks by François Pierrot, Vice President for International Relations at the University of Montpellier.
-The event was also punctuated at various points by sketches by Guillaume Monnain, which served as visual summaries of the discussions and the event itself.
+Remarks by François Pierrot, Vice President for International Relations at the University of Montpellier, brought the morning session to a close.
+The session was also punctuated on several occasions by sketches by Guillaume Monnain, which served as summaries of the discussions and the event.